Scholarships

 He later joined Emory University as Assistant Professor and Deputy Chief of Neurology at Grady Memorial Hospital, spent over 30 years as Chief of Neurology at Morehouse School of Medicine, held academic roles at Meharry Medical College, SABA University, and Texas Southwestern, and served as a consultant in Ethiopia.
 He inspired many on their journey to becoming neurologists and was awarded the Vanguard Award posthumously at the Inaugural Joi Life Foundation Gala in September 2024.

-The Dr. Patrick A. Griffith Clinical Neurology Scholarship was established by the Griffith Family and his former student Dr. Mitzi Joi Williams-Brown to support a medical student in their final year as they pursue their career in Neuroscience.
+The Dr. Patrick A. Griffith Clinical Neurology Scholarship was established by the Griffith Family and his former student, Dr. Mitzi Joi Williams-Brown, to support medical students who have successfully matched into neurology residency programs.

-The Joi Life Foundation Scholarships were created to help ease the financial burden for medical students and residents from Underrepresented Groups pursuing careers in Neurology.
-The Residency scholarship is available every fall and provides a maximum of $1000.00 per medical student or resident for residency/fellowship related expenses including application and interviewing processes.
-Approval is based on meeting the eligibility requirements.
-The Board of Directors determines the total amount of funds allocated to the scholarship program yearly and once funds are exhausted for that academic year, no further scholarships shall be granted.
+The Joi Life Foundation Scholarships were created to help ease the financial burden for medical students and residents from underrepresented groups pursuing careers in neurology.
+Applicants may apply to be considered for one of several scholarship awards administered by the foundation.
+Individual awards can be up to $5,000 and may be used for residency or fellowship-related expenses, including application fees and interview travel.
+Scholarships are awarded based on eligibility and the Board of Directors determines the total funds allocated each year.
+Once the available funds for the academic year are exhausted, no further scholarships will be granted.

-Applicants must be members of an underrepresented people group that demonstrate a commitment to the field of Neuroscience and attend an accredited medical school.
+ELIGIBILITY REQUIREMENTS: Applicants must be members of an underrepresented group who demonstrate a commitment to the field of neuroscience and are currently attending or training at an accredited medical school, residency, or fellowship program.

 Personal Information